TheMinecraftGuyGuru/vidfriends/docs/STARTUP.md

 configs/         # Sample configuration and environment files
 ```

-Some of these directories are generated during development or may be moved as the project evolves, but the startup steps below assume this default layout.
+Some of these directories are generated during development or may be moved as the project evolves, but the startup steps below
+assume this default layout.

 ---

 ## 3. Configure environment variables

 Both the backend service and the Docker Compose deployment read configuration from environment variables.
-The repository includes example files that you can copy and customize:
+The repository includes
+example files that you can copy and customize.
+See [`docs/ENVIRONMENT_VARIABLES.md`](ENVIRONMENT_VARIABLES.md) for a full catalog
+of supported options and defaults:

 ```bash
 cp configs/backend.env.example backend/.env